arjavpoudel/arjavpoudel.github.io/_posts/2026-01-04-the-parable-of-inference.md

 permalink: /posts/2026/01/the-parable-of-inference/
 tags: []
 ---
 High above a valley of mist sits the **Mountain of Truth**.
-On this mountain live the "Latent Beings"--the essential forms of things: the _Perfect Cup_, the _Ideal Dog_, the _Essence of a Storm_.
+On this mountain live the Latent Beings - the essential forms of things: the _Perfect Cup_, the _Ideal Dog_, the _Essence of a Storm_.

 Down in the valley live the **Shadowbound**.
 They have never seen the mountain; it is hidden by layers upon layers of thick fog.
-All they know are the "Shadows" - the confusing objects that the Latent Beings cast down into the valley.
+All they know are the Shadows - the confusing objects that the Latent Beings cast down into the valley.

 The shadow-folk inhabit a strange world.
 On Earth, when you or I cast a shadow, we agree it is a flatter thing than ourselves.
 But here, the opposite.
 A single, simple Being casts a shadow made of a million flickering pieces.